 - Not all the courses listed above will be available in any one academic year and courses additional to this list may also be offered. - Continuous assessment is a central part of many courses.
 Students who do not complete assignments, fieldwork, laboratory or practical work may be required to withdraw from a course.
 In such circumstances s/he will not be permitted to sit any written examination in that course. - Courses will not be offered where demand is not sufficient while it may be necessary to limit enrolment in other cases.
-The list of courses on offer in any academic year will be available in September and students will be required to make a binding choice of courses early in the first semester.
-Some courses have pre-requisites which in some cases require attendance at specific courses either in second year or third year Geography.
-Most courses begin in the first semester.
+The list of courses on offer in any academic year will be available in September and students will be required to make a binding choice of courses early in the First Semester.
+Some courses have pre-requisites that in some cases require attendance at specific courses either in Second Year or Third Year Geography.
+Most courses begin in the First Semester.